Skip to main content

 The reverse proxy design sets up a tunnel from a customer's private subnet to allow Datafold to establish connections with resources in the customer's private subnet.
 This design can be preferential to avoid exposure of those resources directly to the Internet, even if strict filtering rules would be applied on the firewalls or security groups.
 The reverse SSH tunnel also gives you slightly more control over which connections are established.

-Please contact support@datafold.com for documentation specific to your cloud setup.
+Please contact support@datafold.com for documentation specific to your cloud/on-premises setup.

 IPSec tunnel